simonbe/docs/GettingStartedJobSearch.md

-# Search API for job adds - getting started
+# Search API for job ads - getting started

 The aim of this text is to walk you through what you're seeing in the [Swagger-UI](https://jobsearch.api.jobtechdev.se) to give you a bit of orientation on what can be done with the Job Search API.
 If you are just looking for a way to fetch all the ads please use our [bulk load API](https://jobstream.api.jobtechdev.se)
 The search API is intended for user search not downloading all the job ads.
 We may invalidate your API Keys if you make excessive amounts of calls that don't fit the intended purpose of this API.